vishal-verma-96/SQL_Hackathon_project_by_Skill_Academy/README.md

 C) Display SATYA’S project location.</br>
 D) Find the total working hours of each female employee.</br>
 E) Display the details of the people whose projects are located at SOUTH AFRICA.

+# Tools I Used:
+- SQL: The backbone of my analysis, allowing me to query the database and unearth critical insights.
+- MySQL: The chosen database management system, ideal for handling the job posting data.